 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances. – The Bill of Rights

 A Marxist influenced court began it’s attack on Christianity decades ago.
 Today, they have so misinterpreted the Constitution that the world as we know it now looks nothing like our nations foundings.
-They have been for years and continue to be greatly influenced by cultural Marxism as they’ve reshaped America into a Socialist state.
+They have been for years and continue to be greatly influenced by the cultural Marxism long march through the institutions reshaping America into a Socialist state.

 Following are examples of the courts and local authorities stifling free speech.